ga-wdi-exercises/dc_directory_tree/readme.md

 You need to figure out how to navigate this place.
 Write out the absolute and (if applicable) relative paths you would use to go...

 1. to Lincoln
-2. from Lincoln to Chad
+- from Lincoln to Chad
-3. from Chad to Arielle
+- from Chad to Arielle.
-4. from Arielle to Nadia
+- from Arielle to Nadia
-5. from Nadia to Rachel
+- from Nadia to Rachel
+- from Rachel to Paul

 -----